 Lightspeed reflects its identity in the assets it offers.
 You cannot buy most long-term products on this service.
 Lightspeed offers trading in stocks, ETFs, options and futures.
 Futures contracts require you to use a separate trading tool than Lightspeed’s ordinary platform, and the service does offer Treasury bills through broker-assisted trades.
 There are no mutual funds or bonds here.

 However, by contrast, Lightspeed also offers a wide variety of account types, including personal, corporate and several types of retirement accounts.
-If you would like to day trade with your 401(k), on Lightspeed you can.

 Pricing: How Much Does Lightspeed Cost?